OloladeObems/Iterable-email-dev/Preventive Health Checkup Campaign.md

 ===============================================================

-&nbsp; TEMPLATE: Preventive Health Checkup Campaign
+TEMPLATE: Preventive Health Checkup Campaign

-&nbsp; PURPOSE:  Advanced personalization for health plan members

-&nbsp;           based on plan type, claims history, demographics,

-&nbsp;           engagement score, and location.
+PURPOSE:  Advanced personalisation for health plan members based on plan type, claims history, demographics,engagement score, and location.

-&nbsp; OUTPUT:   Dynamically renders header, body, CTA, and footer

-&nbsp;           specific to each recipient in a single template.
+OUTPUT:   Dynamically renders header, body, CTA, and footer specific to each recipient in a single template.

 ===============================================================

 --}}